cml87/GettingStartedWithAnsible/README.md

 Host in an inventory must be identified by an IP in a network, but if they have names associated with them (DNS ?) we can use the names.

-Once we have an inventory defined in a given directory of our pc, we can run from it Ansible adhoc commands or <code>ansible-playbook</code> against it as a whole, a group of it, or an specific host of it:
+The directory from where we run Ansible adhoc, or <code>ansible-playbook</code>, commands, must define an inventory against which we'll run these commands.
+If not, we will need to pass the inventory with the <code>-i</code> option.
+We run these commands against the whole inventory, a group of it, or an specific host of it:
 ```shell
 $ ansible -m command -a "git config --global --list" vagrant   ## "vagrant" is the target group of hosts in this case
 ```